Timur99/TelegramBotGame/README.md

 # TelegramBotGame
-Telegram game for plane task and joy
+Telegram game for task planning and joy

+The file "main" contain code of program
+The file "sql" contain code for connecting to Base